 FRENCH POLISH (ch f New Approach – French Dressing)

-Form: 7– Trainer: William Haggas Owner: Normandie Stud Ltd
+Form: 7– Trainer: Roger Charlton Owner: Normandie Stud Ltd

 First foal of a 10.5f 3yo Listed winning half sister to US 12f Grade 3 winner Dalvina (later dam of the smart Dal Harraild), 10f 3yo Listed winner Soft Centre (later dam of Nassau Stakes winner Sultanina, by New Approach) and useful 7f-1m winner Pretzel (by New Approach).
 She debuted in a 1m fillies’ novice event at Kempton last November (20/1 chance), very slowly away and in rear, ridden two furlongs out and making sustained progress throughout the final furlong to finish in seventh behind Oriental Mystique (beaten 7¼ lengths).
-This filly was much too green to show what she’s all about on debut, but the work she put in late on under considerate handling gave notice of much better to come, likely to prove a different proposition next time, She ought to find 10f well within her compass.
+This filly was much too green to show what she’s all about on debut, but the work she put in late on under considerate handling gave notice of much better to come, likely to prove a different proposition next time.
+She has moved to this stable from William Haggas.

 KING FAN (b c Kingman – Forever Times)